manastalukdar/manastalukdar.github.io/website/blog/drafts/log-real-time-data-abstraction-linkedin/readme.md

 In other protocols such as ZAB, RAFT, [Viewstamped Replication](http://pmg.csail.mit.edu/papers/vr-revisited.pdf), log is more prominent, as these protocols directly model the problem of maintaining a distributed, consistent log.

+Computer systems rarely need to decide a single value, they almost always handle a sequence of requests.
+So a log, rather than a simple single-value register, is the more natural abstraction.